Including References in Your CV

 The same anti-discrimination laws that apply to employment also apply to reference checking - employers are prohibited from requesting information about your age, marital status, ethnicity, sexuality or anything else that does not relate to how you performed in a previous job.

-If in doubt, leave them off your CV
+If in doubt, leave references off your CV

 Usually, in the early stages of the application, references will usually not be requested.
 It can also take a lot of time to find two referees who can provide relevant references.
 You may find that the time is better spent working on your job applications.

 However, as discussed, if you’re based in New Zealand or South Africa, it’s good practice to include two references in your CV.
-If you have run out of space on your CV or resume, then it’s fine to include a note along the lines of ‘References available upon request’.
-Use one of our resume templates to ensure a professional presentation of your skills and work experience.
+If you have run out of space on your CV, then it’s fine to include a note along the lines of ‘References available upon request’ and create a separate references page.
+You can format an attractive and professional references page by using one of Jobseeker's cover letter templates.